Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 The `ServiceApplication` has no UI, so `OnPause()` and `OnResume()` are not defined.
 Besides of that it defines similar callbacks to other app types like `OnCreate()` and `OnTerminate()` lifecycle callbacks, and `OnLowBattery()`, `OnLowMemory()`, `OnLocaleChanged()` system callbacks.

-The `OnCreate()` method could be used to initialize the service application internal code before the main application loop starts:
+`OnCreate()` method is used to take necessary actions, before the main event loop starts.
+Place the initialization code here:

 ```csharp
         protected override void OnCreate()